 In terms of battery, with casual use, I managed to get nearly 2 days out of it.
 With some heavy usage using the camera, streaming video, gaming and browsing over LTE, I managed to kill the battery in about 11 hours, which is pretty good.

 The screen is still the same 5” as before which is nice and clear however it is still at 720p resolution.
 I think with the improvements in the rest of the internals they might have been able to stretch it to 1080p, however for the price of entry, it isn’t so bad.
-I’ve tested streaming videos through both YouTube and Kodi, and at this size and resolution, you’d have to be really picky on details to criticise the screen clarity which is bright and uniform all around.
+I’ve tested streaming videos through YouTube, and at this size and resolution, you’d have to be really picky on details to criticise the screen clarity which is bright and uniform all around.

 One of the biggest improvements with the Moto G are both the front and rear camera.
 The rear camera in particular has been upped to 13MP from 8MP in the previous generation, and is said to not only contain the same Sony Exmor camera as the Nexus 6, but it’s f/2.0 sensor is said to focus and capture pictures quicker and better than an iPhone 6.
 Having had a good play with the camera, I can attest to its capabilities, and concur that it is a massive improvement over the previous generation, and takes clear, sharp pictures in good light.